-- ECE 49401 Professional Communication Capstone - Advanced EE Selective with Adv Level Lab Credit Hours: 8.00

-- Engineering Breadth Selective Credit Hours: 3.00 - ECE General Education Elective Credit Hours: 3.00
+ECE 49401 - Professional Communication Capstone Advanced EE Selective with Adv Level Lab EE Elective with Adv Level Lab Engineering Breadth Selective ECE General Education Elective

 In alignment with the Degree Map Guidance for Indiana's Public Colleges and Universities, published by the Commission for Higher Education (pursuant to HEA 1348-2013), a Critical Course is identified as "one that a student must be able to pass to persist and succeed in a particular major.
 Students who want to be nurses, for example, should know that they are expected to be proficient in courses like biology in order to be successful.
 These would be identified by the institutions for each degree program".